Africa Addio: Different versions

 Various cuts of the film have appeared over the years.
 The Italian and French versions were edited and were provided with narration by Jacopetti.

 The American version, with the explicitly shocking title Africa: Blood and Guts, was re-released in 1970 by Jerry Gross' company Cinemation Industries.
 Some 40 minutes were cut out, mainly traces of political context; it was edited and translated without the approval of Jacopetti.
 The differences are such that Jacopetti has said this film is "a betrayal of the original idea”.

-IMDb lists the total runtime as 140 minutes.
-A 'complete' version on YouTube runs closest to that at 138 minutes, 23 seconds.
-This is an Italian language version, with a clear soundtrack and legible English subtitling.
-IMDb lists the different runtimes for previously released versions: USA- 122'; Norway- 124'; and Sweden- 116'.

 Reception and legacy

 Praise

 Praise was usually directed at the film's music and visuals, as well as the courage of the filmmakers to deliver such unique and risky footage to the world, especially of massacres that would have been covered up.
 Africa Addio features the only known combat footage of the Congo mercenaries, and the only known visual evidence of the genocide of ethnic Arabs during the Zanzibar Revolution.
 In Italy, it won the 1966 David di Donatello award for producer Angelo Rizzoli.
 Some conservative publications, such as Italy's Il Tempo, praised the film.
 In 1968 at the Carnival of Viareggio, a float inspired by the film was part of the parade.
 It was made by the master of papier-mâché, Il Barzella.
 Some items from this float, along with other memorabilia including a copy of the book by John Cohen, are kept in Museum of Dizionario del Turismo Cinematografico in Verolengo.

 Many commentators, however, accused the film of racism and misrepresentation.
 Jacopetti and Prosperi responded to critics of the film by defending their intentions.

 In the 2003 documentary The Godfathers of Mondo, Prosperi argues that the criticism was due to the fact that, "The public was not ready for this kind of truth."
 Jacopetti says that the film “was not a justification of colonialism, but a condemnation for leaving the continent in a miserable condition.”

 The two men next collaborated on the film Addio Zio Tom, which explored the horrors of American racial slavery.
-It was intended (in part) to combat the charges of racism leveled against them following the release of Africa Addio.
 Their film about US history was also criticized for perceived racism.